 After completing this course you will be able to:

 - Identify different principles and rules of the AICPA Code of Professional Conduct.

 - Identify independence and objectivity issues.

 - Recognize ethical standards and violations.

-- Identify the key issues of corporate responsibility law (Sarbanes-Oxley act) that influence auditor independence.
+- Recognize the key features of corporate responsibility law (Sarbanes-Oxley act) that influence auditor independence.